Cost Function and Learning Process in Machine Learning

 Step 2: Realization of the mistake

-To determine how incorrect its initial guess of θ1 was, machine will calculate difference between the estimated outputs (Y') and the actual outputs (Y).
+To determine how incorrect its initial guess of θ1 was, the machine will calculate the difference between the estimated outputs (Y') and the actual outputs (Y).
 This difference, or error, will be used to gauge the initial accuracy of the guess.

 Error calculation formula